wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 }
 ```

 This method will first load the planets and sort them by their order from the sun.
-It then loads the Adaptive card for the modal and updates the `planetSelector` dropdown box with the sorted planets.
-Finally, it returns an object of type `MessagingExtensionActionResponse` that defines the task module, implemented using an Adaptive card, to the Bot Framework.
+It then loads the Adaptive Card for the modal and updates the `planetSelector` dropdown box with the sorted planets.
+Finally, it returns an object of type `MessagingExtensionActionResponse` that defines the task module, implemented using an Adaptive Card, to the Bot Framework.
 The Bot Framework will communicate with Microsoft Teams to display the card.

 At this point, the first part of the action command is complete that will prompt the user to select a planet with the messaging extension is triggered.
 The second part of the messaging extension is to use the selected planet to reply to the message that triggered the extension with the planet's details or, if the extension was triggered from the compose box, it will add the planet's details to a new message.

-### Add an Adaptive card to display the modal dialog
+### Add an Adaptive Card to display the modal dialog

 Add a new file **planetDisplayCard.json** to the **./src/app/planetBot** folder and add the following JSON to it.
-This file contains the Adaptive card used to generate the details of the planet:
+This file contains the Adaptive Card used to generate the details of the planet:

 ```json
 {